vanesascode/git-cheatsheet/README.md

 ***
 ***

 Once you create a new branch, you have to switch to it to be able to work with it.
-So, for example, after `git branch my_version`:
+So, for example, after the creation with `git branch my_version`, run:

 `git checkout my_version`

 After committing your changes to your new branch, you should merge it with the main branch, so that the rest of our team all have the same project structure.
-Let's switch to the main branch:
+Let's switch to the main branch first:

 `git checkout main`

 You will see that the main branch has not been altered, so the changes you did in your own branch are not reflected to the main's branch folder structure.
 Let's apply our changes to the master branch.
-So, to merge your branch my_version with the main branch:
+So, to merge your branch my_version with the main branch run:

 ### 🔷`git merge my_version`